sphinx-contrib/pecanwsme/announce.rst

 What's New?
 ===========

-- Add support for extracting documentation from custom controller methods with name that include the HTTP verb. (contributed by Mehdi Abaakouk)
+- Add support for DELETE and PATCH HTTP verbs (contributed by Imre Farkas and Haomeng Wang)